 The Customized Vehicle Safari

 The tour starts with you boarding a custom converted bus.
 The bus does have a canopy for shade, and it’s comfortable with lots of viewing space.
 After you have boarded the bus, your guide will give you a brief history of the place and explain the safety rules.
-From there, off you go!
+From there, off you go on your wild adventure!

 I want you to close your eyes for a moment.